25+ LinkedIn Connection Message Templates That Get Accepted

 A weak profile kills even the best connection message.

+Professional photo: Use a high-quality headshot with a clean background.
 Avoid group photos, pets, or low-quality images.

 Scale LinkedIn connection outreach with automation